Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Introduction

-\begin{remark} If we start with an abelian scheme over an affine curve over a number field $K$, one can spread it out to an abelian scheme over an affine curve over a sufficiently small nonempty open $\spec \mathscr O \subset \spec \mathscr O_K$.
+as well as the analogous statement with $\limsup$ replaced with $\liminf$. \end{theorem} \autoref{theorem:main-finite-field} is proven in \autoref{subsubsection:proof-main-finite-field}.
+We also explain in \autoref{subsubsection:proof-special-case-prime} how the proof of \autoref{theorem:main-finite-field} can be somewhat shortened in the case that $\nu$ is prime. \begin{remark} If we start with an abelian scheme over an affine curve over a number field $K$, one can spread it out to an abelian scheme over an affine curve over a sufficiently small nonempty open $\spec \mathscr O \subset \spec \mathscr O_K$.
 One can then deduce a version of \autoref{theorem:main-finite-field} where one takes a limit over prime powers with characteristic avoiding finitely many primes, instead of restricting the characteristic to take a single fixed value, as in \autoref{theorem:main-finite-field}.
 See \autoref{remark:number-field} for more on this.
 The key point is that the cohomology groups of the relevant moduli space will be independent of the geometric point of $\spec \mathscr O$ we choose. \end{remark}

-We next include a couple remarks on the relation between our results, the BKLPR heuristics, and the results of \cite{EllenbergVW:cohenLenstra}. \begin{remark} \autoref{theorem:main-finite-field} can be thought of as a version of the conjectures of \cite{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups} over global function fields for quadratic twist families of abelian varieties.
+We next include some remarks on the relation between our results, the BKLPR heuristics, and the results of \cite{EllenbergVW:cohenLenstra}. \begin{remark} \autoref{theorem:main-finite-field} can be thought of as a version of the conjectures of \cite{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups} over global function fields for quadratic twist families of abelian varieties.
 There are two respects in which our result does not precisely say that the BKLPR conjecture holds for such families.
 The first difference, and the more substantial one, is that we can't show the probabilities we analyze agree with the BKLPR heuristics exactly, but only up to an error term that shrinks as the finite field gets larger and larger.
-The second difference is that BKLPR makes conjectures for $\ell^\infty$ Selmer groups, instead of just finite order Selmer groups.
-It seems likely the ideas in this paper could be extended to the case of $\ell^\infty$ Selmer groups, and we think it would be quite interesting to do so.
+The second difference is that BKLPR makes conjectures for $\ell^\infty$-Selmer groups, while our results apply only to finite order Selmer groups.
+It seems likely the ideas in this paper could be extended to the case of $\ell^\infty$-Selmer groups, and we think it would be quite interesting to do so.